MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A baseline is a fixed reference point that is used to compare project performance over time.
 Project managers use project baselines to understand how project scope, schedule, and cost are progressing through the completion of a project.

+### Batch order

+A batch order is a type of production order in Dynamics 365 that is designed for process manufacturing.
+It's used in conjunction with formulas to manage the creation of specific quantities of products, often in discrete batches.
+Batch orders streamline the production process in industries where precise control over ingredient proportions and production conditions is critical.

+### Bill of materials

+A bill of materials (BOM) is a comprehensive list that outlines the components, raw materials, and subassemblies that are required to manufacture a finished product.
+When you manage product lifecycles in Dynamics 365, the BOM serves as a foundational document that facilitates accurate planning, cost estimation, and production execution.
+The term *BOM* is generally used in the discrete manufacturing industry.

+In Dynamics 365 Supply Chain Management, the term *BOM* is used for the list of items that are required to produce a semi-finished or finished product.
+Although this term is sometimes used interchangeably with the term *formula*, the two terms have two separate meanings and separate functionality.

+In Dynamics 365 Business Central, the term *assembly BOM* covers scenarios where you structure parent items that must be assembled from components with little to no resource use.
+The term *production BOM* covers items that consist of different components and subassemblies and are produced at a work or machine center.
+Learn more at [Work with Bills of Material](/dynamics365/business-central/inventory-how-work-boms).

 ### Billable hours

 Of the hours that are worked on tasks, those hours that can be charged to clients or customers are known as billable hours.
 Billable hours are often used for invoicing purposes and are directly related to revenue generation.
 Learn more at [Deliver project work](project-to-profit-deliver-project-work.md) and [Non-billable hours](#non-billable-hours).